World of Final Fantasy: Music

 The game's soundtrack was primarily composed and arranged by Masashi Hamauzu, with other contributions from Shingo Kataoka, Hayata Takeda, and Takashi Honda, consisting of nearly one hundred tracks.
 Hamauzu was assisted by Tose's sound team, including co-composer Kataoka.
 German pianist Benyamin Nuss, who had performed other Hamauzu and Final Fantasy pieces on the Distant Worlds concerts and Symphonic Fantasies tribute album, performed piano on the soundtrack.
 Vocals for the soundtrack were performed by Mina Sakai, a vocalist who had worked with Hamauzu on Final Fantasy XIII and formed part of his musical group Imeruat.
 Chiba wanted a composer who was synonymous with the Final Fantasy series, and although he initially considered Nobuo Uematsu, he settled on Hamauzu due to an earlier positive working relationship between them.
 Hamuzu created an estimated 10% of the songs before their setting was decided, including the theme for Nine Wood Hills.

 In contrast to Hamauzu's previous work, which was noted for its darker themes and motifs, the music for World of Final Fantasy was intended to be lightweight, allowing him to approach it more positively than previous projects.
 Chiba requested twelve unique battle themes from Hamauzu.
 Due to space limitations, the battle themes were fairly short.
 In addition to original music, Hamauzu and the Tose music staff were in charge of doing several new arrangements of classic themes.
 The keyword for arrangements was "toy box", a version for a younger audience that would retain the original theme's elements.
-The arrangements covered work by Hamuzu, Uematsu, Kumi Tanioka and Mitsuto Suzuki.
+The arrangements covered work by Hamauzu, Uematsu, Kumi Tanioka and Mitsuto Suzuki.